-7.1.2.7 Control Project Ramping and Flow Fluctuation Downstream of Englebright Dam
+7.1.2.10 Control Project Ramping and Flow Fluctuation Downstream of Englebright Dam (YCWA's Proposed Condition AR9)

-Under YCWA's proposed Condition TE4, Control Project Ramping and Flow Fluctuation Downstream of Englebright Dam, YCWA would operate New Bullards Bar Reservoir and Project facilities downstream of Englebright Dam and coordinate with the PG&E on the operations of the Narrows 1 Powerhouse to avoid fluctuations in the flow of the Yuba River downstream of Englebright Dam at the Smartsville gage and daily changes in Project operations affecting releases or bypasses of flow downstream of Englebright Dam at the Smartsville gage.
+Under YCWA's proposed Condition AR9, YCWA would operate New Bullards Bar Reservoir and Project facilities downstream of Englebright Dam and coordinate with PG&E on the operations of the Narrows 1 Powerhouse to avoid fluctuations in flow of the Yuba River downstream of Englebright Dam at the Smartsville gage and daily changes in Project operations affecting releases or bypasses of flow downstream of Englebright Dam at the Smartsville gage.
 Changes in Yuba River flow downstream of Englebright Dam would not increase at a rate of greater then 500 cfs per hour, nor decrease at a rate in excess of 200 cfs per hour at any point in the year.
 Also, at no point in the year would flows change, either up or down, by more than 15 percent of the average daily flow once they have been established at a base rate, nor would they be reduced by more than 30 percent of the previous day's flow.

-In addition, between September 1 and December 31, and between January 1 and May 31, flow reductions under normal operations (i.e., non-spill management) would be limited according to the flows in Tables 7.1-6 and 7.1-7.
+In addition, between September 1 and December 31, and between January 1 and May 31, flow reductions under normal operations (i.e., non-spill management) would be limited according to the flows in Tables 7.1-9 and 7.1-10.
 In the two tables, "Base Flow" means the flows other than flows related to emergencies, required by the USACE flood control criteria, required to maintain a flood control buffer or for other flood control purposes, bypasses of uncontrolled flows into Englebright Reservoir, uncontrolled spilling, or uncontrolled flows of tributary streams downstream of Englebright Dam.

-Table 7.1-6.
+Table 7.1-9.
 Maximum flow reductions corresponding to the maximum 5-day average release (Base Flow) that has occurred during the period extending from September 1 through December 31.